smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 LOG(4 00 *SECLVL) LOGCLPGM(*YES) JOBMSGQFL(*PRTWRAP)
 ```

-Following is an example of the command prompt screens that appear if the SMASETUPB command were prompted from an IBM i workstation command entry line:
+Following is an example of the command prompt screens that appear if the SMASETUPB command were prompted from an IBM i workstation command entry line.
+(The SRCLIB parameter value is just an example of a possible name and is not necessarily the actual name of the installation library as it varies throughout the lifetime of a give LSAM version such as 23.1.)

 #### Batch Install Command Prompt - Screen 1 of 2
 ```